 Watching the program this week inspired me find a Guide dog puppy of my own to support.
 Apparently, every hour someone in the UK goes blind so the need for more guide dogs is more than ever.
 Isn’t that such a shocking fact?
 It makes you realise how much we take having good eyesight for granted.
+Another option in the first instance if your eyesight is deteriorating is to try contact lenses so be sure to visit Pure Optical.
 How much of our lives would change if it went?
 When I started to think about it, I really don’t know what I’d do if I were blind – so these little dogs really work miracles to help people in that situation.

 Dogs are such great companions for so many situations.
 They not only help the blind, but they can help the disabled and also offer so much comfort to those suffering from depression, anxiety….
 They just help everyone.
 Since having our dog Robbie, he’s brought so much joy to my life, he is always happy to see me, we have cuddles when I’m sad and seeing his little happy face as we go for walks makes every walk in the cold and rain worthwhile.